jentaruno/cpsc436c-projects/overview.md

 ---

-*For further information on the metrics used, see [Glossary](https://canvas.ubc.ca/courses/168892/pages/glossary-and-acronyms-course)*
+*For further information on acronyms used, see [Glossary](https://canvas.ubc.ca/courses/168892/pages/glossary-and-acronyms-course)*